Digital Signage Software for Hotels

 - Use professional audio-visual equipment specialists for all your installations.
 Professionals know how to install equipment so it’s secure and tamper-proof.
 You won’t see any wires hanging everywhere which will make your installation stand-out.

 The best installations run on professional Digital Signage software

 No digital signage installation is possible without the right CMS software behind it.
 When selecting a CMS platform to run your display network, make sure you consider every aspect.

 Here are some examples:

 Look for digital signage software that offers a user-friendly interface that non-technical people can use.
-This will help your staff get up to speed quickly so there is less time spent learning and more time spent delivering quality content.
+This will help your staff get up to speed quickly.
+So there is less time spent learning and more time spent delivering quality content.

 Consider digital signage software that features a web-based user dashboard.
-These solutions tend to be easier to manage as there is no local software to install and maintain on each user’s PC or laptop.
-Basically, anyone can connect to the system using their web browser and you can even let staff connect from any location where they have internet access.
+These solutions tend to be easier to manage.
+As there is no local software to install and maintain on each user’s PC or laptop.
+Basically, anyone can connect to the system using their web browser.
+And you can even let staff connect from any location where they have internet access.
 It’s great for people on the go who want to publish content quickly.

 Hotels often need to display real-time data from various sources

 We’ve already covered social media and the current weather but there is so much more that you can do.
-For example, you can display airline departure and arrival times, weather alerts, delays and security notifications, shuttle times, taxi phone numbers and more.
-You will need a digital signage software that is compatible with a wide range of data formats, like RSS and XML feeds.
+For example, you can display airline departure and arrival times, weather alerts, delays and security notifications, shuttle times, taxi phone numbers, and more.
+You will need digital signage software that is compatible with a wide range of data formats, like RSS and XML feeds.
 Some professional-grade software will also let you create and host databases locally without any programming or technical knowledge.
 These are the products that are the most flexible and effective to use.